pagkly/Zed/Investopedia3/Financing What It Means and Why It Matters.md

 ## Understanding Financing

-There are two main types of financing available for companies: [debt financing](https://www.investopedia.com/terms/d/debtfinancing.asp) and [equity financing](https://www.investopedia.com/terms/e/equityfinancing.asp).
+There are two main types of financing available for companies: [[debt financing]](https://www.investopedia.com/terms/d/debtfinancing.asp) and [[equity financing]](https://www.investopedia.com/terms/e/equityfinancing.asp).
 Debt is a loan that must be paid back often with interest, but it is typically cheaper than raising capital because of tax deduction considerations.
 Equity does not need to be paid back, but it relinquishes ownership stakes to the shareholder.
 Both debt and equity have their advantages and disadvantages.
 Most companies use a combination of both to finance operations.

 ## Types of Financing